|

 experience as secretary of defense, might contribute to an understanding of the issues with which I began my public service

+career.
 At that time, much was being said and written regarding how the United States could, and why it should, be able to fight

 and win a nuclear war with the Soviets.
 This view implied, of course, that nuclear weapons did have military utility; that